MetroWest Anti-Bullying Coalition

 Logo Acknowledgement & Recognition

 The MetroWest Anti-Bullying Coalition gives special thanks to Kyle Gould, student at Framingham State University, for designing the logo for the Coalition.
-We would also like to thank Professor Laura Osterweis and her entire “Branding & Identity” class at Framingham State who worked diligently on proposed logos.
+We would also like to thank Professor Laura Osterweis and the “Branding & Identity” class at Framingham State who worked diligently on proposed logos.
 It was an honor to work with them and witness their talent, creativity, and unique insights about logo design related to Identity Based Bullying.

 Supporters

 Since 2023, this Initiative has been made possible through the generosity of many caring partners including the MetroWest Health Foundation, Becca Schmill Foundation, Patrick's Promise Foundation, Call2Talk, The MetroWest Regional Coalition for Suicide Prevention, the Natick Education Foundation, and Mutual One Bank Charitable Foundation.
 Additional funds from grant and corporate partners and donations from community members help to sustain the Initiative.
-Interested in partnering to support the MetroWest Anti-Bullying Coalition Initiative?
-We welcome your involvement.
-Please reach out to Michele Marotta at mmarotta@sparkkindness.org for more information.